Brazil pandemic probe places current, ex-officials "under investigation"

-BRASILIA, June 18 (Reuters) - A pandemic inquiry by the Brazilian Senate has placed Health Minister Marcelo Queiroga, former Health Minister Eduardo Pazuello and ex-Foreign Minister Ernesto Araujo "under investigation", senator Renan Calheiros, the sponsor of this investigation, said in a press conference on Friday.
+BRASILIA (Reuters) -A pandemic inquiry by the Brazilian Senate has placed Health Minister Marcelo Queiroga, former Health Minister Eduardo Pazuello and ex-Foreign Minister Ernesto Araujo “under investigation”, senator Renan Calheiros, the sponsor of this investigation, said in a press conference on Friday.

 Our Standards: The Thomson Reuters Trust Principles.